Dr Salman Masoudi Soltani

-Further back, he was awarded The University of Nottingham Scholarship to study for a PhD in Chemical Engineering.
-He conducted his PhD research with the Department of Chemical & Environmental Engineering at the University of Nottingham, Malaysia Campus where he studied the effects of pyrolysis conditions on nano-porous structure of carbon from recycled waste and the effect of subsequent surface modification on heavy metal removal from aqueous solutions.
+I was awarded The University of Nottingham Scholarship to study for a PhD in Chemical Engineering.
+I conducted my research with the Department of Chemical & Environmental Engineering at the University of Nottingham, Malaysia Campus where I studied the effects of pyrolysis conditions on the structure of nano-carbon from recycled waste and the effect of subsequent surface modification on heavy metal removal from aqueous media.

-Dr Masoudi is a member of the team responsible for the development, design and launch of the new Chemical Engineering Program/Department at Brunel University London.
+I have been a member on the team responsible for the development, design and launch of the new Chemical Engineering Program/Department at Brunel University London.

 Newest selected publications

 Eghbali Babadi, F., Yunus, R., Masoudi Soltani, S. and Shotipruk, A. (2021) 'Release Mechanisms and Kinetic Models of Gypsum–Sulfur–Zeolite-Coated Urea Sealed with Microcrystalline Wax for Regulated Dissolution'.
 ACS Omega, 6 (17). pp. 11144 - 11154.
 ISSN: 2470-1343